harrymkt/hguinav/README.md

 This theme is distributed under the terms of the [MIT License](https://github.com/harrymkt/hguinav/blob/main/LICENSE.md).

 ## Features
+- Accessibility; Hguinav is designed to be accessible as possible, especially for blind and visually impaired.
+This is done by using accessibility tags, such as ARIA, and other possible accessibility features.
 - Multilingual support with i18n; Hugo supports built-in advance multilingual feature, this theme only adds templates for it.
 - Customizable extrahead, extrafooter, head, header, footer, with partials, and extrahead, with blocks.
 - Documentation site; build accessible documentation sites by using built-in template specifically designed for documentation.
 You set the layout of the section you want to document as well as in each page of that related document.
 - Content variables during build, such as `%title%`.
 See the demo page for documentation
 - Sort pages by the way you like and for specific sections, which is by default not supported.
 This uses the sort partial.
+- Define per-section pagination size.
 - Define menu pages that check for multilingual with the special menu partial.
+- Built-in blog post templates.
 - Copy code blocks; add code blocks which can then be copied using buttons and display the code language if available, helped by JavaScript.
 - Local date display; display dates in user's local timezone, no madder what timezone the date is set.
 - Taxonomies support.
 - Taxonomy based author / user management, provided in demo.
-- Built-in search support.
+- Built-in search support (currently basic).
 - Use blocks to easily modify without having to copy some files to your layouts.
-- Use partials and shortcodes to make your content and/or templates shorten.
+- Use a large number of partials and shortcodes to make your content and/or templates shorten.
 - Comprehensive documentation; Hguinav provides a full Comprehensive documentation including possible layouts, templates, shortcodes, blocks, configurable parameters, and more, everything as it updates.

 ## Installation